fwartner/homeassistant-config/README.md

 Description | value
 -- | --
-Number of entities | 1291
+Number of entities | 1740
-Number of sensors | 724
+Number of sensors | 908
-Number of automations | 46
+Number of automations | 50
-Number of scripts | 5
+Number of scripts | 6
 Number of scenes | 32
+Number of zones | 9
+Number of binary sensors | 131

 ## My installed extensions: